JellyCar: Reception of JellyCar 3

 Reviews of JellyCar 3 have been generally favorable, with a Metacritic rating of 84, based on seven reviews.
 Steve McCaskill of Pocket Gamer said the game was "an addictive combination of driving and physics-based platforming that manages to overcome one or two minor control issues".
 In the review for SlideToPlay.com, Chris Reed said that JellyCar 3 was "a bouncy, wildly creative romp" and that the March 2011 update "brings more value to an already great game".

-Discontinuation, block and removal of JellyCar 2 & 3
+Discontinuation and removal of JellyCar 2 & 3

-Disney Interactive Studios retired both JellyCar 2 and JellyCar 3 along with many other applications in Spring 2014.
+Disney Interactive Studios retired JellyCar 2 & 3, along with many other applications in Spring 2014.
 They are no longer available for download.